slott56/Stingray-Reader/source/testing/cobol_2.rst

              05                              PIC X(7).
   """

 Be sure it parses.
-Be sure we can extract data.
+Be sure we can extract data from a source document using the DDE as a schema.

 ::